 "I felt like we were getting motivation and mindset seriously wrong personally and as a society, and I wanted to go discover what could actually help people feel peace in their lives, and ultimately experience less suffering."

 putting it all together

-And in those moments, Milestone Mind was born.
+And in those moments of confusion, pain, and even despair at times, Milestone Mind was born.

 Now my wife and I run the two businesses in conjunction, and my specialty is coaching with high-performing clients and helping them reach their most meaningful goals.

 I love what I do, and every day I appreciate being able to bring together all the pieces of my life into a coherent, inspiring profession.

 Dave's Professional Background

 Dave Nelson is the survivor of a near-death experience, as well as an endurance race competitor, former Silicon Valley sales director, and a leadership mindset, mindfulness and human motivation teacher.
 He’s also a husband and father.

 From 2006-2016, Dave worked with companies like EMC, Dell, Nimble Storage, and Rubrik to help them build successful sales teams and build new markets for their products.
 At Nimble, he helped build the Northeast U.S. and Eastern Canada, taking it from a $2M/year run-rate business, to over a $25M/year run-rate business, building it from 4 team-members to over 25 team-members, leading all sales, marketing, channel and engineering go-to-market strategies.